-Some animals call the Everglades home are white-tailed deer, flamingoes and alligators.
-Crocodiles and even pythons aren’t native to the area, but they thrive in the warm environment and you may be lucky to spot a few.
+Some animals found in Everglades include white-tailed deer, flamingoes and alligators.
+Crocodiles and pythons are not native to the area.
+However, thrive in the warm environment.

 Many families spend a few days camping in the Everglades.
-There are even “backcountry” sites available and two campsites that welcome RVs too.
+There are backcountry sites available and two campsites welcoming of RVs.

 When to Visit the Everglades For Kids

 The dry season is from December to April and is the busiest time of year at the park.
-While many places north are cold at this time, Florida is warm and dry.
+While many places north are cold, Florida is warm and dry.

-The weather has an effect on the animals as well.
-You are likely to still spot them around the park at the start of the season, they may be slower than usual.
+The weather has an effect on the animals as well, they may be slower than usual.
 Coming to the end of the season, they become more active.

 The wet season is from May to November.
-If you want to avoid crowds then this is the perfect time to visit.
-It is also the best time to see the wildlife at the park.
-In fact, this is the time of year, photographers and wildlife enthusiasts visit.
+If you want to avoid crowds, it’s the perfect time to visit and the best time to see the wildlife at the park.

 The best way to see the Everglades is by water.
 The marshy grasslands can be difficult to trek so the park has set up several ways to see all of its wonders by water.